fhir-schema/fhir-schema-codegen/README.md

 The TypeScript generator creates a fully typed SDK with interfaces for all FHIR resources.
 It includes:

-- Type definitions for all FHIR resources and data types
-- Type-safe client implementation for FHIR operations
-- Proper TypeScript module structure with exports

 Example implementation in [./example/typescript/](example/typescript/):
 ```typescript
 import { Patient } from './aidbox/types/hl7-fhir-r4-core';